 If you would like to get support, give feedback or discuss new ideas related to this stm32 project ?

-It's possible to directly chat on the discord channel dedicated to this project
+It's possible to directly discuss on the forum

 Useful command lines